 I strongly encourage you to store your beans properly.
-Use an airtight coffee cannister with a one way valve to allow the carbon dioxide to escape.
+Use an airtight coffee canister with a one-way valve to allow the carbon dioxide to escape.
 These are much better than an ordinary airtight container.

-Go a step further and store that cannister in your fridge for maximum freshness.
+Go a step further and store that canister in your fridge for maximum freshness.

 How Can You Tell If Coffee Has Gone Bad?

 Simply take a little sip.
-If it tastes off – do not drink any more.
-Use it to water your plant as it still have nutrients that will help it grow.
+If it tastes off – do not drink anymore.
+Use it to water your plant as it still has nutrients that will help it grow.

 There is no point in wasting it or wasting water!

 The scent of rancid coffee is rather distinctive.
 It’s flat, dusty, ash-like scent and mildew is how it smells.
 You will know by the lack of a rich, fresh aroma.

 Instant coffee, to describe it perfectly.
 Extremely broken-down ground coffee.
 Due to the way in which it is made and processed, it can last significantly longer.
 Instant coffee can last for up to 2 years.

 that does not answer the question – can instant coffee go bad?